-For example, video games are becoming an increasingly common interest among young people with Asperger’s.
-Although the virtual world and games like “Second Life” can be a great place for kids to practice social skills, make friends, and have fun, the interest in video games can quickly become an unhealthy and even dangerous obsession.
+For example, video games are becoming an increasingly common interest among young people with high-functioning autism.
+Although the virtual world and games like “Second Life” can be a great place for kids to practice social skills, make friends, and have fun, the interest in video games can quickly become an unhealthy and even dangerous obsession leading to technology addiction.

-For kids who get picked on all day at school or feel ostracized and out of place in their everyday lives, it’s soothing to come home and play video games for hours.
-In the safe haven of online gaming, young people with Asperger’s can isolate themselves from real-life people and the complexities of face-to-face interactions.
+For kids who get picked on all day at school or feel ostracized in their everyday lives, it’s soothing to come home and play video games for hours.
+In the safe haven of online gaming, young people with autism can isolate themselves from real-life people and the complexities of face-to-face interactions.

 However, according to McGinley, the social setting in online gaming or chat rooms is unrealistic and far more predictable than real-life social situations.
 “While social conversations in real life are highly complex and unpredictable, online gamers share a common and simple language for communicating,” he says.

-Since most online interaction occurs through typing, there is time to think about a response, and the response can be given in symbols and phrases without regard for facial expressions or nonverbal cues.
-In addition, curse words, rude remarks, and hurtful jokes may be considered socially acceptable online, but they will not be welcome responses in the real world.
-This disjunction between socially acceptable interactions in the virtual world and the real world can be terribly confusing to young people with Asperger’s who already struggle to understand basic social conventions.
+Since most online interaction occurs through typing, there is time to think about a response.
+The response can be given in symbols and phrases without regard for facial expressions or nonverbal cues.
+In addition, curse words, rude remarks, hurtful jokes, and even bullying may be considered socially acceptable online.
+The real world is not usually as accepting of these behaviors.
+This disjunction between socially acceptable interactions in the virtual world and the real world can be terribly confusing to young people with autism who already struggle to understand basic social conventions.

 A Parent’s Dilemma

-According to McGinley, it’s important for parents to find the balance between accepting their child’s unique interests, and encouraging their child to develop social skills and additional interests that might take him outside of his comfort zone.
+According to McGinley, it’s important for parents to find the balance between accepting their child’s unique interests and encouraging their child to develop social skills and additional interests taking him outside of his comfort zone.
 By granting unlimited access to video games and other fixations, McGinley believes parents offer their children nothing more than a quick fix.
-The fixation may be a convenient coping skill for facing the hardship of a long, difficult day at school but it will not be the healthiest path into adulthood.
+The fixation may be a convenient coping skill for facing the hardship of a long, difficult day at school but it will not give them the skills and knowledge to face adulthood.

-Young people with Asperger’s need to be challenged to explore other interests and find healthier coping skills, explains McGinley.
-It’s easy to use video games and other antisocial outlets to cope, but easier isn’t usually better.
+Young people with autism need to be challenged to explore other interests and find healthier coping skills, explains McGinley.
+It’s easy to use video games and other antisocial outlets to cope, but easier isn’t always better.

 The Importance of Compromise

 The experts at Talisman camps and programs understand that addressing fixations is difficult for parents.
-On the one hand, video games and other interests encourage more social interaction than kids with Asperger’s would ordinarily have, but on the other hand, it’s not the kind of social interaction that prepares them for life.
+On the one hand, video games and other interests encourage more social interaction than kids with autism ordinarily have.
+On the other hand, it’s not the kind of social interaction preparing them for life.

-McGinley recommends that parents encourage their child to develop interpersonal skills off of the computer, and set limits around how often their child with Asperger’s uses or talks about their fixations.
-He also advises parents to offer incentives to their child to balance their time spent focused on the fixation and time spent doing social activities.
+McGinley recommends parents encourage their child to develop interpersonal skills away from the computer.
+Limits should be clearly set about how often their child uses or talks about fixations.
+He also advises parents to offer incentives] to balance time spent focused on the fixation and time spent doing social activities.
 For example, if a child is passionate about video games, a parent could agree to allow the child a certain amount of time to play each week in exchange for the child’s participation in an after-school activity.